SMS Cormoran (1914)

 SMS Cormoran or SMS Cormoran II was a German armed merchant raider that was originally a German-built Russian merchant vessel named Ryazan.
 The ship was active in the Pacific Ocean during World War I. Built in 1909, she was captured by the German light cruiser SMS Emden on 4 August 1914 and converted into a raider at the German colony Kiautschou.
-She was forced to seek port at Apra Harbor on the U.S. territory of Guam on 10 December 1914.
+She was forced to seek port at Apra Harbor on the US territory of Guam on 10 December 1914.
 The United States, then declared neutral in the war, refused to supply provisions sufficient for Cormoran to make a German port.
-After the U.S. declaration of war on April 6, 1917, the Naval Governor of Guam informed Cormoran that she would be seized as a hostile combatant, prompting her crew to scuttle her.
+After the US declaration of war on April 6, 1917, the Naval Governor of Guam informed Cormoran that she would be seized as a hostile combatant, prompting her crew to scuttle her.

 History

 Ryazan was built at the Schichau shipyard in Elbing, Imperial Germany in 1909 for the Russian merchant fleet (Rjasan or Rjäsan, from the Russian town of Ryazan).
 She was used by imperial Russia as a combination passenger, cargo and mail carrier on North Pacific routes.